This Cassava Flat Bread Breakfast is made with cassava bread and topped with scrambled eggs and sautéed tomatoes and onion. Simple and filling.

 - 1/4 teaspoons of pepper (or more, to taste)

 - 2 tablespoons of chopped fresh parsley

-- Heat 1½ tablespoons of oil in skillet over low heat.
-Add onion and cook and stir until they are heated-through.
+- Cooking the vegetables: Heat 1 1/2 tablespoons of oil in a skillet over low heat.
+Add onion and cook and stir until they are heated through.
 Stir in tomatoes and pepper.
-Cover and simmer until vegetables are cooked-through.
+Cover and simmer until vegetables are cooked through.
 Remove from the heat and set aside.

-- Heat 2 tablespoons of oil in a skillet over medium heat.
-Crack eggs and pour into the pan, cook stirring until are eggs are almost set (they finish cooking with the heat from the pan).
+- Cooking the eggs: Heat 2 tablespoons of oil in a skillet over medium heat.
+Crack eggs and pour into the pan, cook stirring until the eggs are almost set (they finish cooking with the heat from the pan).
 Season with salt and pepper to taste.
 Remove from the heat and set aside.

-- Serve eggs on tortillas, top with tomatoes and sprinkle with parsley and chili.
+- Serving: Serve eggs on tortillas, top with tomatoes, and sprinkle with parsley and chili pepper flakes.